DOH Reports 1 New Case of COVID-19 Overnight

 ›×

-Hawai‘i Department of Health officials reported one new case of COVID-19 overnight, bringing the statewide total to 652.
-Sunday’s new case was identified on Maui.
+The Hawai‘i Department of Health reported one new case of COVID-19 Tuesday, bringing the statewide total to 653.
+The new case was identified on O‘ahu.

 The county-by-county case count is as follows: